DeAngelo Tyson

-DeAngelo Tyson (born April 12, 1989) is a former American football defensive end.
-He was selected in the seventh round, 236th overall, by the Baltimore Ravens in the 2012 NFL Draft.
-He played college football at Georgia.
+DeAngelo Tyson (born April 12, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected in the seventh round, 236th overall, by the Baltimore Ravens in the 2012 NFL draft.

-Early life and high school
+Early life

-Tyson was born in Savannah, Georgia on April 12, 1989.
+Tyson was born in Savannah, Georgia, on April 12, 1989.
 During his childhood, Tyson lived in a home where his father wasn't around and his mother was abusive.
 When Tyson was 10 years old, his mother beat him badly enough that neighbors called for help.
 Tyson moved out of his mother's home and transferred to the Joseph Home for Boys, an affiliate of The Department of Family and Children Services.
 He lived in DFCS care until he completed middle school.
 Tyson attended Statesboro High School in Statesboro, Georgia, where he was teammates with Justin Houston.
 In his sophomore year, he was a member of 2005 AAAA state champion team.
 As a senior, he registered 54 tackles, 14 for loss, and nine sacks, and was a 2007 USA Today high school All-USA selection.
 He picked Georgia over Tennessee, South Carolina, North Carolina State, Auburn, and Florida.

 College career

-He played college football at Georgia under head coach Mark Richt.
+He played college football for the Georgia Bulldogs under head coach Mark Richt.

 Professional career

-2012 NFL Draft
+2012 NFL draft

-Projected as a 6th–7th round selection, Tyson was listed as the No. 22 defensive tackle available in the 2012 NFL Draft.
+Projected as a 6th–7th round selection, Tyson was listed as the No. 22 defensive tackle available in the 2012 NFL draft.
 Sports Illustrated described him as "tough college defensive lineman", who, however, "lacks great athleticism and upside for the next level."

 Baltimore Ravens

-He was drafted in the seventh round with the 236th overall selection by the Baltimore Ravens in the 2012 NFL Draft.
-Tyson recorded his first career interception versus the Detroit Lions in Week 15 of the 2013 season.
+He was selected in the seventh round with the 236th overall selection by the Baltimore Ravens in the 2012 NFL draft.
+Tyson was a member of the Ravens' Super Bowl XLVII championship winning team.
+He recorded his first career interception versus Matthew Stafford and the Detroit Lions in Week 15 of the 2013 season.
 On September 5, 2015, he was waived-injured by the Ravens.
 On September 7, 2015, Tyson was released by the Ravens with an injury settlement.